9 months ago I realized I wanted more in my life.

 I’m still not sure exactly how this will all fit into my life, but I’m excited to start implementing some of these ideas and see where they take me!

 I’ve been a procrastinator for my entire life.
 As I’ve grown older, I’ve learned how to use it to my advantage and I now believe it actually helps me with productivity in most areas of my life.
 Since I’m accustomed to putting things off until the last possible second, I’ve become a very efficient person.

 That being said, I got an email this morning notifying me that my domain, thedirectionofmydreams.com, was about to expire.
 I created this blog two years ago and haven’t posted once.
 I think about the empty pages every now and then, but I usually just brush it off with my usual, “I’ll get to it later”.

-Thinking back to my life two years ago, I can say that it looks very similar.
+Thinking back to my life two years ago, I can say that my life looks very similar.
 I changed jobs, but remain in the same industry.
 I’ve lived with new roommates in different homes, but haven’t ventured outside a 15-mile vicinity.
 I haven’t had any significant new relationships.
 I haven’t traveled anywhere new or amazing.
-This may not necessarily sound like a problem for most people.
+This may not necessarily a problem for most people.
 But I have always had big dreams and it’s disappointing to look back and see that I haven’t pursued any of them.
 It’s scarily easy to get comfortable.